TERESA GROSS, LPC Intern

 Supervised by John V. Jones Jr., Ph.D., LPC-S

-Working together, you and I will create a calm space for you to turn inward, listen, and dig deep to discover and experience who you really are.
+As we go further into the work of therapy, you will be invited to slow down, turn inward, and dig deep to discover and experience your true nature.
 In doing so, we will contemplate your inner landscape, experiences, and relationships as well as your hopes, dreams, and wishes.
-We will invite wonder, awakening, and answers to some of life’s most thought-provoking questions.
-Importantly, we will also consider healthy practices for coping with everyday demands and negotiating life’s inherent uncertainties.
+We’ll invite wonder, awakening, and answers to some of life’s most thought-provoking questions.
+Importantly, we’ll also consider practical tools and strategies for coping with stress and uncertainty as well as negotiating your everyday demands.

-My own life experiences have been inspired by a love of learning, a fascination with human nature, and a genuine desire to assist others in discovering their true nature, being who they are, and living life full-on, full-out.
+My own life experiences have been inspired by a love of learning, a fascination with human nature, and a sincere desire to support others in the discovery of their true selves, being who they really are, and living life full-on, full-out.
 At age 45, I stepped into my life’s work with a Masters of Arts in Counseling from St. Edward’s University and internship as a bereavement counselor.
-The bridge to my counseling career was a dual role that entailed relationship-based outreach and coaching young adults with autism.
-Prior to this life-changing transition, I spent 20 years in marketing roles at Fortune 500 companies and small businesses before boldly choosing to follow my heart by leaving high-tech for the healing arts to become a massage therapist and yoga teacher.
-In my free time, I enjoy yoga, meditation, and spiritual study as well as exploring the Enneagram, spending time with family and friends, and being a student of life.
+My next career move was a dual position that included relationship marketing with education and mental health professionals and counseling young adults with autism.
+Since leaving that position, I have worked as a full-time therapist.
+Prior to counseling, I spent 20 years in marketing roles at Fortune 500 companies until making the bold decision to leave high-tech for the healing arts.
+After risking this shift, I worked as a massage therapist and yoga teacher before settling into my most cherished role as a counselor.
+In my free time, I enjoy yoga, meditation, spirituality as well as studying the Enneagram, spending time with family and friends, and being a student of life.